Johfra Bosschart: Early life

 On Monday, December 15, 1919, Franciscus Johannes Gijsbertus van den Berg, called Frans, was born at 10:30 am in the Scheepstimmermanslaan in Rotterdam.
 Son of Franciscus Hubertus Bernardus van den Berg (Roermond 4 April 1890 – The Hague 28 December 1977) and Jeanne Bosschart (Rotterdam 3 March 1884 – The Hague 24 July 1968).

-Father: Frans van den Berg

-Mother: Jeanne Bosschart

 In 1922 the family moved to the Anna Paulownastraat in The Hague.
-During this period he started drawing frequently.
-At primary school he is allowed to draw on the blackboard in the free periods.
+During this period, he started drawing frequently.
+At primary school he was allowed to draw on the blackboard in the free periods.

 He left primary school at the age of 12.
 From that moment on, he received private lessons from a great-uncle in modern languages and mathematics, to bridge the period of admission to the Academy of Visual Arts in The Hague.

 At a certain moment the family moved to Wassenaar to return to The Hague just after the summer of 1938, where they moved into a house on the Van Linschotenstraat in the Bezuidenhout district.